bazelbuild/bazel-blog/_posts/2019-09-29-intellij-bazel-sync.md

 A general-purpose local cache for output artifacts generated remotely.
 During a project sync, updated outputs of interest will be copied locally.

-The cached files' names in this directory contains a checksum suffix to ensure a deterministic map to the original artifact.
+The filenames in this directory contain a checksum suffix to ensure a deterministic map from the cache entries sharing the same filename to the original artifact.

 ## IntelliJ configuration subdirectory